michaelford85/kubernetes-study-resources/readme/building_the_cluster.md

 The barrier of entry to learning Kubernetes has never been lower.
-You can spin up an on-demand k8s cluster in your favorite cloud provider (I personally prefer Google Kubernetes Engine as they offer a $300 credit for creating a GCP account as of this writing).
+You can spin up an on-demand k8s cluster in your favorite cloud provider (I personally prefer Google Kubernetes Engine as they offer a $300 credit for creating a GCP account as of this writing, and their web-based cloud shell makes configuration of the k8s cluster very easy).
 Alternatively, you can set up a very small cluster in your home for study purposes, and I will walk through those options here.

 # Setting up your local Kubernetes cluster